microsoft/FluidFramework/docs/content/docs/testing/tinylicious.md

 ## How to deploy using Tinylicious

 You can use TinyliciousClient to create and load Fluid containers with Tinylicious.
-Check out [FluidHelloWorld]({{< relref "tutorial.md" >}}) example for setting up the Tinylicious client and server.
+Check out the [DiceRoller tutorial]({{< relref "tutorial.md" >}}) for an example setting up the Tinylicious client and server.

 1. Run Tinylicious by running the following command: